 Conclusion

-PE format is one of the most important concepts in understanding any malware binary.
-It gives a plethora of information about any executable, whether it is compiled for a 32-bit or a 64-bit machine or whether it’s a DLL file or any other file.
+The PE format is one of the most important concepts in understanding any malware binary.
+It provides a wealth of information about an executable, such as whether it’s for a 32-bit or 64-bit machine and whether it’s a DLL or another file type.
+Hopefully, this article has given you a basic understanding of the PE file format and what to look for when you start analyzing an executable.

 3 comments